Nastel/tnt4j-stream-jmx/README.md

 * `-up:admin` - is user password.
 In this case it is `admin`.
 User password argument is optional.
 * `-ao:*:*!!10000` - is JMX sampler options stating to include all MBeans and schedule sampling every 10 seconds.
 Sampler options are optional - default value is `*:*!30000`.
+* `-cp:javax.net.ssl.trustStore=/your/path/to/truststore.jks -cp:javax.net.ssl.trustStorePassword=truststore_pwd` - is JMX connector
+parameters definitions in properties format `key=value`.
+JMX connector parameters are optional and can be defined multiple times - as many as there are required JMX connector parameters.

 ## Embed Stream-JMX code into your application